 To return to single file, the rider on the left falls back behind the rider on the right.
-The next rider back, on the right, slows to open space for the rider moving in from the left:
+The next rider

-When doubled up, the group will typically "take the lane" as if we are a series of cars.
+When doubled up, the group will typically "take the lane" as if it is a series of cars.

 • Each group of 4 riders is equivalent to the four wheels of one car: